jackocnr/intl-tel-input/README.md

 ```css
 .intl-tel-input {display: table-cell;}
 ```
+_Note: there is currently [a bug](https://bugs.webkit.org/show_bug.cgi?id=141822) in Mobile Safari which causes a crash when you click the dropdown arrow (a CSS triangle) inside a Bootstrap input group.
+The simplest workaround is to remove the CSS triangle with this line of CSS: `.intl-tel-input .iti-flag .arrow {border: none;}`_

 ## Contributing
 I'm very open to contributions, big and small!
 For instructions on contributing to a project on Github, see this guide: [Fork A Repo](https://help.github.com/articles/fork-a-repo).